atsyongki/bhp-ui/README.md

 to your static site.
 You need to add `class="light-theme"` or `class="dark-theme"` to the root `html` element of your project.

-## Using the SCSS
+## Structure

-The SCSS is designed so that it can be included and extended within the context of an active project.
-Two major entry points in `scss/index-dark.scss` and `scss/index-light.scss` which may be sufficient for your needs, and which are also provided as simple examples of how to use the SCSS.

-If you want to create new theme, you can create a new `scss` file in your repository containing ex. blue theme
+In order to support multiple themes is important that files are loaded as described below:

 ```
 @import 'base';
+@import 'themes/light/light-colors';
-@import 'themes/blue-variables';
+@import 'themes/light/light-variables';

-.blue-theme {
+.light-theme {
   @import 'components';
 }
 ```

-The order of the files is important and they are described below:
+1. `base`: loads the core base functions, variables and mixins;
+1. `themes/light/light-color`: specifies the colour pattern for the theme;

-1. `themes/blue-variables`: specifies the variables for the light theme;
+1. `themes/light/light-variables`: specifies the styling variables for the theme;
-2. `components`: contains the bulk of styles.
+2. `components`: contains the bulk component styles